We acknowledge the Traditional Owners of the lands and water upon which we meet. This always was & always will be Kaurna land.

 How it Works

 The Minor Works Program is all about bringing ideas to life and creating chances for people to connect and collaborate along the way.
-With step-by-step guidance, tools, and resources, ideas can be supported by Volunteer Project Guides or tackled independently.
+With step-by-step guidance, tools, templates and resources, ideas can be supported by Volunteer Project Guides or tackled independently.

 The Minor Works process transforms one person’s idea into a shared project that many feel excited about and connected to, all while ensuring it aligns with what matters most: